 Review of Polling Places

-The Returning Officer has now published his proposals and further responses will be invited on his draft proposals in Stage 4 in October 2018.
+The Returning Officer has now published his proposals below and further responses are now invited on his proposals in Stage 5 of the undernoted timetable.

-Representations can be made: by post to Election Office, The Highland Council, Glenurquhart Road, Inverness IV3 5NX; by email to email@example.com or by phone on 01463 702945.
+Representations can be made by completing the above feedback form: by post to Election Office, The Highland Council, Glenurquhart Road, Inverness IV3 5NX; by email to firstname.lastname@example.org or direct by phone on 01463 702945.

 The closing date for submissions will be 5.00pm on Monday, 10 December 2018.

 All representations will be open to public inspection and will also be published on the Council’s website.
 The outcome of the review will then be published on the Council’s website in March 2019.

 Timetable for each of the stages of this preliminary review.